A guide to Kenai River Fishing Etiquette: Some helpful points to avoid being “that guy”

 We’ve all been there, just about to drop into that perfect drift where you were surely going to hook the fish of a lifetime; then enters “that guy.”
 “That guy” comes in many forms, the low-holer, the motor right-over-the-fish guy, the courtesy slow down and produce a tsunami-sized wake then speed back up guy, and the list goes on and on.

 So who is “that guy?”
-Is this person’s main goal to ruin prime opportunities, or does “that guy” just not know the unwritten rule of river etiquette?
+Is this person’s main goal to ruin prime opportunities, or does “that guy” just not know the unwritten rule of Kenai River fishing etiquette?
 I feel it’s fair to say that most folks don’t intentionally put on the “that guy” pants; they simply don’t know or realize what they are doing.

 I’ll admit I’ve been “that guy.”
 Everybody has a first time or two, and being that we’re all human, sometimes we brain fart at the wrong time and inadvertently get in the way, or we just get a little too excited.
 So how do we cope with “that guy” and how do we not be “that guy?”

-Let’s go over a few frowned-upon classic moves from the unwritten rulebook.
+Let’s go over a few frowned-upon classic moves from the unwritten rulebook on Kenai River fishing etiquette.

 The low-holer: The person that drops in below you, stealing your drift.
 There is no written rule stating the exact length that it is acceptable to go below someone and fish.
 When thinking about how far is far enough, apply the golden rule: go far enough below someone where you feel that you would not get upset if the move was reciprocated.
 If you get too close to someone and there is a confrontation, apologize and move out of the way.
 A quick apology goes a long way; everyone is out trying to have fun and enjoy a great resource.